I am the Spirit of the New Earth

 The Vesica Pisces

-THE TWO CIRCLES forming the Vesica Pisces can also be seen to represent the inner world of spiritual or Divine consciousness and the outer world of material form.
+THE TWO CIRCLES forming the Vesica Pisces can also be seen to represent the inner world of spirit and Divine consciousness and the outer world of form and human consciousness.
 These two worlds, or realms, are connected in human consciousness where they overlap, the one being the realm of darkness and void and the other being the realm of light and manifest form.
 In other words, the realm of creator and the realm of creation, which are inseparably one.

 Diana Durham writes: “Thus the vesica symbolizes both the deep feminine, the source of creation, and the place of connection between spirit and form, heaven and earth.”
 Durham continues: